Updated February 25th, 2021

 3) What do I need to do before leaving Israel?

-IMPORTANT if your son tested positive for Covid within 90 days of his departure it may not be wise to test again (there is an increased chance of a false positive and then he will require quarantine again).
-The CDC website says he can instead present his positive Covid test and a “clear to fly” letter.
-See below for how to obtain a “clear to fly” letter.
+IMPORTANT if you tested positive for Covid within 90 days of departure it may not be wise to test again (there is an increased chance of a false positive and will then not be permitted to fly).
+The American CDC website says you can instead present a positive Covid test and a “clear to fly” letter.

-3. Attestation Form - you may be asked at the airport to confirm in writing that the information you present is true.
+You may be asked at the airport to confirm in writing on an “attestation form” that the information you present is true.

-If you are traveling to a destination other than the United States you'll want to first find out your countries requirements.
-Canadians will need to provide a quarantine location.
+IMPORTANT - If you are traveling to any destination other than the United States then you'll want to first find out your countries requirements.
+Canadians may need to provide a quarantine location and fill out a form.
 UK passengers will need to complete a passenger locator form.

 For more information visit: